Scams against people with disabilities

 - Don’t open any attachments or click on any links in, or reply to, suspicious emails – they may take you to a bogus website or contain a malicious virus.

 - Always keep your computer security up to date with anti-virus and anti-spyware software and a good firewall.
 Only buy computer and anti-virus software from a reputable source.

 - If you think you have provided your account details to a scammer, contact your bank or financial institution immediately.

 Report a scam

-You can report scams via our report a scam page, or by calling Consumer Protection's advice line on 1300 304 054
+You can report scams via our report a scam page, or by calling Consumer Protection's contact centre on 1300 304 054.

 You can provide information about suspected fraudulent or unethical behaviour impacting the NDIS by email at email@example.com or by calling 1800 650 717.
 Information may be provided anonymously.